The Big Problem with Small Business Websites

 Small business websites are a critical meeting point between small businesses and their increasingly mobile customers.
-Yet 46% of small businesses do not have a website at all!
-Maintaining an optimized site is crucial to acquiring new customers, building credibility and nurturing client relationships.
+Yet 36% of small businesses do not have a website at all!
+Maintaining an optimized site is crucial to acquiring new customers, building credibility, and nurturing client relationships.

-Almost 1/3 of small business owners maintain their websites themselves, neglecting key site functions that consumers want, like responsive and user-friendly design, engaging and relevant fresh content, and social network integration.
-Let’s take a look at the big problem with small business websites, including costly mistakes small-business owners make when they try to maintain their own websites.
+Almost 1/3 of small business owners maintain their websites themselves.
+But, unfortunately, they neglect essential site functions that consumers want, like responsive and user-friendly design, engaging and relevant fresh content, and social network integration.

-We work with a lot of small-business owners and look at a wide variety of small business websites every day.
-And don’t get me wrong; we have seen some awesome small business websites, bravo!
-But unfortunately all too often we come across small business websites that range from lacking a few key elements to being barely functional at all.
+We work with many small-business owners and look at a wide variety of small business websites every day.
+And don’t get me wrong; we have seen some fantastic small business websites, bravo!
+But unfortunately, all too often come across small business websites that range from lacking a few critical elements to being barely functional at all.

-In order to help small business owners understand exactly what is hurting small business websites the most here are the most common errors we see, how they hurt small businesses, and what you can do to fix them.
+We want to help small business owners understand what is hurting small business websites the most.
+Here are the most common errors we see, how they hurt small businesses, and how you can fix them.

 1. Not Mobile-First

-in 2019 a responsive, mobile-first website is absolutely essential for any business!
-Not only do your mobile visitors expect this, but it is a Google requirement since the Google Mobile-Friendly Update of April 2015!
-According to Comscore as of March 2015 the number of mobile-only users exceeds the number of desktop users in the U.S.
+In 2021 a responsive, mobile-first website is essential for any business!
+Not only do your mobile visitors expect this, but it is a Google requirement since the Google Mobile-Friendly Update of April 2015.
+Since the end of 2016, over 60% of website visits originate from a mobile device.
+For specific industries, this increases to over 90%!

 2. Poor Design

-The cost of designing their small business website is a major concern for many small-business owners.
-As a result many of them take shortcuts like using a free template or hosted solution like Wix or Weebly.
-Most often that leads to poor design that detracts from the message business owners need to convey.
-Here are some common small business website errors to avoid.
+The cost of designing their small business website is a significant concern for many small-business owners.
+As a result, many take shortcuts like using a free template or hosted solutions like Wix or Squarespace.

 3. No Call To Action (CTA)

-This is a frequent side effect of bad web design.
-Without a main call to action (CTA) your customers won’t know why they are visiting your website or what your company has to offer.
-Even worse, 93% of small business websites do not display a contact email addresses, and 49% do not list any phone numbers on their home page.
+Lacking directions are a frequent side effect of bad web design.
+Without a prominent call to action (CTA), your customers won’t know why they are visiting your website or what your company has to offer.
+Even worse, 93% of small business websites do not display a contact email address, and 49% do not list any phone numbers on their home page.

-If you are not providing visitors with a reason for visiting your site or an easy way to contact you they will move on to your competitors.
+Suppose you are not providing visitors with a reason for visiting your site or an easy way to contact you.
+In that case, they will move on to your competitors.
 Remember, it is up to you to tell your potential customers what you want them to do!
-No, you are not being rude!
-Your website visitors expect you to do so.
-Because if you don’t they will get the feeling you don’t really care about them.
+No, you are not rude!
+However, your website visitors expect you to do so.
+Because if you don’t, they will get the feeling you don’t care about them.
 And you don’t want that, do you?

 4. No Metrics

 Many website analytics resources are free to use and install, and they are not limited to Google or Bing Analytics.
-Tools such as Pingdom and GTMetrix can provide detailed feedback regarding your website visitors, how long your website took to load, the device and browser they were using to visit their site, and even their overall satisfaction level.
+Tools such as Pingdom and GTMetrix can provide detailed feedback regarding your website visitors.
+This data includes how long your website took to load, the device and browser used to visit your site, and even their overall satisfaction level.

-Using this kind of insight can pinpoint bottlenecks on small business websites and even recommend ways to correct them.
-I really don’t understand why any savvy small business owner would turn down free help!
+This kind of insight can pinpoint bottlenecks on small business websites and recommend ways to correct them.
+I don’t understand why any savvy small business owner would turn down free help!

 5. Poor SEO